CarlToft/StructureFromMotion/README.md

 Download and unpack http://www.vision.caltech.edu/bouguetj/calib_doc/.

 ## Initiate session
-The setup code assumes that the above libs have been placed in a common folder , below refered to as the library path.
+The setup code assumes that the above libs have been placed in a common folder , below referred to as the library path.

 **For Unix/Linux:**
-1. Start matlab with `./start_matlab.sh <your library path>`.
+1. Start matlab with `./start_matlab.sh <absolute library path>`.
 2. Run `setup.m`

 **Otherwise:**
-1. Run `setup.m <your library path>`
+1. Run `setup.m <absolute library path>`

 ## Running the example
 The example is executed with `reconstruct_corner.m` and uses data from the folder `corner`.